Rindbee/godot-docs/classes/class_rect2.rst

 Rect2
 =====

-2D axis-aligned bounding box.
+2D axis-aligned bounding box using floating point coordinates.

 Description
 -----------

-Rect2 consists of a position, a size, and several utility functions.
+``Rect2`` consists of a position, a size, and several utility functions.
 It is typically used for fast overlap tests.

+It uses floating point coordinates.

 Tutorials
 ---------